Racial Inequality in the Workplace: Everything You Need to Know

 Though U.S. federal law provides for the prevention of racial discrimination in higher education institutions and in employment, it is difficult for those who experiencing racialized practices to do anything about it.
 Still, the dearth of EEOC cases filed as lawsuits against employers cited for discrimination reflects a growing consensus that litigation provides compensation where employment left off.

-The propensity of litigation as an employment solution in the U.S., is exhibited in the results to an EEOC survey of more than 5,200 recently employed workers, where black job candidates were offered substantially less compensation in comparison to whites.
+The propensity of litigation as an employment solution in the U.S. is exhibited in the results of an EEOC survey of more than 5,200 recently employed workers, where black job candidates were offered substantially less compensation in comparison to whites.
 U.S. employers are evidenced to reject applicants upfront if they appear to have names common to African-American people.
 Those with Caucasian-sounding names, however, are responded to at a ratio of 1 in 10 applications, while candidates with African-American sounding are contacted a ratio of 1 out of 15 resumes.

 There is also a significant gap in the compensation of white men in comparison to all other workers of any minority demographic.
-No matter how many advances are made, the adage that the success of person is not fundamentally tied to education or skill set, but “the color of their skin”, still applies today.
+No matter how many advances are made, the adage that the success of a person is not fundamentally tied to education or skill set, but “the color of their skin,” still applies today.